 Kabbalat Shabbat – Friday Evening Service

 Kabbalat Shabbat at Beth El is an experience.
-It begins as congregants gather together with family and friends, bid farewell to the week that has passed, reconnect with one another and with God, and welcome Shabbat with joyous song.
+It begins as congregants gather together with family and friends, bid farewell to the week that has passed, reconnect with one another and welcome Shabbat with joyous song.

 At 6 p.m., a wordless melody, niggun, invites all into the sanctuary, where we light Shabbat candles and recite blessings together.
 We bless the aroma of spices, awakening our senses and sharing the wonderful smells that signal Shabbat’s beginning.
 We sing the words of traditional Psalms to new melodies, until the ancient hymn, L’cha Dodi, signals the arrival of Shabbat.